-You might recall, dear readers of this blog, that l recently puréed watermelon and used it as the basis for some charming Watermelon Cutie Pops to delight the young and young at heart.
+You might recall, dear readers of this blog, that l recently puréed watermelon and used it as the basis for some charming watermelon popsicles to delight the young and young at heart.
 Well, that’s not all I did with that watermelon purée!
-My second concoction is definitely not for the young.
+My second concoction is a libation definitely not for the young: Watermelon Vodka Splash.

 Like Katherine’s recipe, mine has no measurements.
 Such fun!
 Just squint, mix and go!
 It’s fruity and refreshing, and definitely benefits from the addition of the light and fizzy soda.
 I know this because I forgot to add it at first, which explains why my photos don’t have any fizz in them.
 Sad but true.

 Inspired by the Watermelon and Lime Cooler over at the blog Eggton — check it out!

 Put a few ice cubes in a tall glass and add whatever sized shot of vodka you like/need/want.
 Or make this a virgin cocktail and leave out the booze altogether.
 Add strained watermelon purée, then top it up with a nice splash of soda, a good squeeze of fresh lime juice and stir.
 Top with some blueberries for colour and the fun of fishing them out from the bottom of the glass later, and a sprig of mint.

 Enjoy on the back veranda on a hot summer afternoon, and let time tick on by for a while.
 Oh, those hazy, lazy days of summer.